Slowdown in India's foreign trade compounds economic woes

-NEW DELHI A sharp slowdown in India's foreign trade added to the woes of Asia's third-largest economy and piled more pressure on the weak coalition government to take steps to boost economic growth.
+NEW DELHI, June 1 Indian export data released on Friday confirmed a sharp slowdown in foreign trade, adding to the woes of Asia's third-largest economy and piling more pressure on the weak coalition government to take steps to boost economic growth.

 The export figures compounded an already gloomy economic picture - GDP data on Thursday showed the economy grew at its slowest pace in nine years in the first three months of 2012.
 The rupee has also tumbled to record lows this week.

-After the shock GDP data, Prime Minister Manmohan Singh awoke to newspaper editorials accusing him of weak leadership and demanding that he take action to arrest the economic slide.
+Prime Minister Manmohan Singh, who awoke to newspaper editorials accusing him of weak leadership and demanding that he take action to arrest the economic slide, was due to hold a meeting of his economic cabinet on Friday evening.

-He held a brief meeting of his economic cabinet on Friday evening, but the only item on the agenda was a proposal to lift a ban on the export of skimmed milk powder.
-One minister leaving the meeting said the economic situation was not discussed.

-The meeting capped a bad week for Singh's government, which not only had to contend with awful economic news but a national strike on Thursday against a steep petrol price hike.
-The increase, a reform cheered by investors, is now expected to be partially rolled back within the next few days.
-Industry officials had initially said it could come as early as Friday.
+Officials downplayed the importance of the meeting, saying it was routine.
+But it caps a bad week for the government, which not only has had to contend with bad economic news but a national strike on Thursday against a steep petrol price hike.

+The government was expected to partially roll back the increase as early as this weekend.

+The only item on the cabinet meeting's agenda was a proposal to remove restrictions on the export of skimmed milk powder, and one minister said that the economic situation was not discussed.

 Faced with a barrage of dismal economic data in the past few months, the government's chief strategy has been to blame the downturn on high global oil prices and the euro zone debt crisis, while insisting that this is a temporary blip and growth prospects are still good.